victorkich/ManyTor/README.md

 `git clone https://github.com/victorkich/ReinforcementLearning-IK`

+To install all requirements, open repository folder and execute the following code:
+`cd new`

+`chmod 777 requirements.sh`

+`./requirements.sh`

 Now, you need chose what algorithm do you want run, PPO or DDPG.
 If you want run the DDPG execute the following code: